 Honors World Geography is a faster paced version of World Geography, incorporating the features of physical and political geography with an emphasis on cultural, historical, and social geography.
 The course is designed to prepare students for advanced study through the DE program in World and US History.
-Additional readings, more projects, and independent study are required in the course.
+Additional readings and independent study are required in this more in depth course.
 Applicants must meet honors program standards.

 Citizenship education is the ultimate goal of any Civics class.
 The Constitution, federal system of government, and state and local governments are covered in this course.
 The infusion of one's duties and responsibilities as a member of our society is taught in conjunction with the economic role of the individual and family.
 These concepts are enhanced by observing the process in action, through a comprehensive look at current events, as well as speakers from the community who can give personal insight into the government process.

-The pace is quicker and the course relies more heavily on independent work than the regular Civics class in stressing citizenship education.
+Course provides a more in depth study of class material and the course relies more heavily on required readings than the regular Civics class in stressing citizenship education.
 The Constitution, federal system of government, and state and local government structure are studied in depth.
 Applicants must meet honors program standards.

 This course is designed to study the origins of our nation’s democracy and its development and expansion to include all citizens over the last 200 plus years with special significance placed on events from the Civil War to the present.
 It will touch upon the economic as well as social changes experienced by the nation.
 Foreign policy and the rise of the United States to its role in world leadership in today’s global economy is also examined.
 Students will be expected to make comparisons between past and current events.
 Tests will be a combination of both objective and essay questions.